Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Just thought you'ld like a laugh with this one!

-Nikon D850, 60mm macro, and I admit, auto everything
+Nikon D850, 60mm macro, and I admit, auto everything and?
+Yep, eyes, even both sets, are on diagonals.

 Nikon D850, Pentax 200mm from a stool almost back into the street!

-Check this out in 'Perspective and lenses'
+Check this out in 'Perspective and lenses', 'Electronic Flash', 'Depth of Field'

 Two regulars at 'Les Deux Moulins', Montmartre, rue Lepic.
 24th July 2011